 I love making stir fries for dinner, what’s better than throwing veggies and protein into a wok and having dinner ready in minutes.
-More easy stir fry recipes I love are Broccoli Beef Stir Fry, 10-Minute Soba Noodle Stir Fry and Chicken Asparagus Lemon Stir Fry.
+More easy stir fry recipes I love are Broccoli Beef Stir Fry, 10-Minute Soba Noodle Stir Fry and this popular Orange Chicken.

 Honestly, when I make a stir fry, I usually use whatever vegetables I have on hand (great way to clean out the refrigerator).
 I have made this with Chicken and Zucchini or Chicken and Broccoli to name a few.
 You can serve it as is or over brown rice, quinoa, noodles, cauliflower “rice”, whatever!
 I love the crunch of the sugar snap peas with the chicken, and my daughter loves crunching on them raw while I’m cooking.
 What’s better than satisfying those takeout cravings without all the heavy fried flavors.

 Tips on How to Make Chicken Stir Fry:

 Make sure when you are ready to cook your meat, the wok is already very hot.
 If you don’t have a wok, use a large skillet.